mickaelsilva/chewBBACA_deprecated/README.md

 ----------
 ## Check the [wiki pages](https://github.com/mickaelsilva/chewBBACA/wiki) ...
 ...for a much more thorough chewBBACA walktrough.
-In this readme you can find a quick list of commands to be used bny experienced users
+In this readme you can find a quick list of commands to be used by experienced users.

 ## Use [BBACA gitter](https://gitter.im/BBACA/Lobby)...